AfroDizzzy/Parking-Garage-FE-BE/README.md

 A simple application that allows employees to book the single car park space for a specific date.

 The project is seperated into two distinct packages, a backend and frontend.
+You have to run each one individually.

+--- Back-End Endpoints ---
+GET /api/employees
+Returns list of all employees

+GET /api/bookings
+Returns all bookings with employee names

+GET /api/bookings/upcoming
+Returns upcoming bookings (next 30 days)

+GET /api/bookings/check/:date
+Check if a specific date is available
+Parameters: date (YYYY-MM-DD format)
+Response: { available: boolean, bookedBy?: string }

+POST /api/bookings
+Create a new booking
+Body: { employeeId: number, date: string, notes?: string }
+Response: Created booking object

+DELETE /api/bookings/:id
+Cancel a booking
+Parameters: id (booking ID)

+# Requirements

+Node 23.11

+# Running Projects Locally

 ### Front-End

+--- commands to use ---
+npm install
+npm run dev

+Navigate to http://localhost:5173/ on your browser

+### Back-End

+--- commands to use ---
+npm install
+npm run build
+npm run start

+Access the api via http://localhost:3001

+# Project Comments

+## Front-End

-The front-end is a simple react + vite + tailwind base using as limited amount of libraries to maintain lightness and reduce unseen complexity.
+The front-end is a simple react + vite + tailwind base using as limited amount of libraries to maintain lightness and reduce unneccesary transient dependancies.

 Responsiveness was heavily considered and the app looks good and functions on a variety of screen sizes, although no specific @media settings have been used.
 With more time a fully thoughtout mobile design would have been implemented, and the more accessibility(a11y) considerations would have been implemented.